If your to-do List is overwhelming then make a TaDa List!

 Wouldn’t you rather say “TaDa!
-I am done!” at the end of the day instead of looking at an unfinished To-Do list?
-I would…it’s time to delegate and delete!
-Here’s how I did it:
+I am done!” at the end of the day instead of looking at an unfinished to-do list?
+I would…it’s time to delegate, delete and shift your mindset.
+Here’s how:

 - Make a master list of all your responsibilities.
 This might be a very long list, but that’s OK.
 The more you can add the better.

-- I deleted “monitor Tori’s grades” from my To-Do list.
-I know a lot parents wouldn’t dream of deleting this one off their list, but it works for me. (disclaimer: I look at them from time-to-time but not nearly as much as I used to).
-Her grades are her responsibility.
-TaDa!
-I have also deleted “drop off dry cleaning” from my To-Do list.
+- My personal example: I have deleted “drop off dry cleaning” from my To-Do list.
 Most of the dry cleaning is my husband’s and he drives near the dry cleaners almost every day.
-It makes more sense for “dry cleaning” to be on his To-Do list.
+It makes more sense for “drop off dry cleaning” to be on his To-Do list.
 TaDa!
 (I don’t consider this a delegation because I completely deleted it from my To-Do list.
 I don’t worry if it gets done.
 I don’t monitor it.
 It is deleted.)

 - Highlight anything on your list that only you can take care of.
-For instance, only you can workout or go to the doctor.
+For instance, only you can workout or go to your annual doctor exams.

-For the most part, we can get help with our overwhelming To-Do Lists.
-We hardly ever take the time to evaluate our responsibilities and ask for help.
+Most people hardly ever take the time to reevaluate their responsibilities on a consistent basis.
+Most people also never ask for help (Mamas, I’m talking to you).
 If you don’t ask for help, you are never going to get it.
-I hope you are able to downsize your overloaded To-Do List and turn it into a TaDa List!
+Downsize your overloaded to-do list and turn it into an easy-breezy, chilled out TaDa List!

 If you need help decluttering, distressing and simplifying don’t be shy!
 Get in touch.
 You have absolutely nothing to lose…except maybe some stress.

 You are welcome to join my exclusive Subscribers Facebook Group!